laurashen/data-science-sequencing.github.io/assignments/assignment2.md

 ### Question III: Alignment of random strings

-1. Write a function that computes the edit distance between two strings.
+1. Write a function that computes the edit distance between two strings using dynamic programming.
 You can use standard libraries such as  [editdistance](https://pypi.python.org/pypi/editdistance) to check the correctness of your function.
 The input should be two strings each of at least length 2.
-The output should be a float representing the edit distance between the two input strings.
+The output should be a float representing the edit distance between the two input strings. _Hint_: You may want to use recursion.

 2. How can you use the above function to perform alignment between two reads?
 If you have $$N$$ total reads each of length $$L$$, what is the runtime of this approach in terms of $$N$$ and $$L$$?